Spread Betting with Elliott Waves and Stochastics

 A different approach is to wait for the %K or %D line to go above 80 or below 20.
 These are considered to be ‘overbought’ and ‘oversold’ areas respectively.
 If the oscillator should, for example, go above 80 then the theory suggests that an investor wait for it to turn around and drop through the 80 level before going short.

-Spread Betting with Elliott Waves and Stochastics
+Combining Elliott Waves with Stochastics

-In the chart below, we can see a theoretical chart with both Elliott Waves and the Stochastics indicator displayed simultaneously.
+Below we can see a theoretical chart with both Elliott Waves and the Stochastics indicator displayed simultaneously.

 What will be immediately apparent is that there is a remarkable level of agreement between the pictures portrayed by the two indicators.